top of page

 Hello!

-As a director, my films have been screened at film festivals worldwide.
-My award-winning short film,
+As a director, my films have screened at festivals internationally.
+My award-winning short Into the Silent Land was acquired by Shorts International.

-The Haunted Hotel, a British feature, won numerous awards, including Best Director (Shared) at Crouch End Film Festival and is now streaming online.
+My feature film The Haunted Hotel won multiple awards, including Best Director (Shared) at Crouch End Film Festival, and is now streaming online.

-I learnt my craft as an assistant director for TV and high-end shorts.
-More recently, I have shadowed Claire Oakley on Culprits for Disney+ and Lee Trevor on
+I began my career as an assistant director in television and high-end short films.
+More recently, I shadowed Claire Oakley on Culprits for Disney+ and Lee Trevor on Coronation Street.

-I am a member of Directors UK and have taken part in their Inspire Scheme, the year-round mentoring scheme, and I am a member of FWD-Doc.
+I’m a member of Directors UK, where I took part in both the Inspire Scheme and the year-round mentoring programme, and I’m also a member of FWD-Doc.

 Where it all started